apache/pekko/docs/src/main/paradox/typed/cluster-dc.md

 events.

 Heartbeat messages for failure detection across data centers are only performed between a number of the oldest nodes on each side.
-The number of nodes is configured with `akka.cluster.multi-data-center.cross-data-center-connections`.
+The number of nodes is configured with `pekko.cluster.multi-data-center.cross-data-center-connections`.
 The reason for only using a limited number of nodes is to keep the number of connections across data centers low.
 The same nodes are also used for the gossip protocol when disseminating the membership information across data centers.
 Within a data center all nodes are involved in gossip and failure detection.